 Following her correct diagnosis, June began her treatment, but unfortunately curative treatment was no longer possible.

 June felt let down by the doctors that had seen her before.
 So, she came to Pryers for help.
-We worked with our panel of experts to prove that if she had been diagnosed correctly when she first went to hospital, she would have been offered treatment to cure her cancer.
+We worked with independent experts to prove that if she had been diagnosed correctly when she first went to hospital, she would have been offered treatment to cure her cancer.

-June was grateful for our help as she was totally devasted by her treatment and her condition.
+June was grateful for our help as she was totally devastated by her treatment and her condition.
 She now wants to focus on making happy memories for her and her family.